By the end of this section, you will be able to:

 Using Flocculation to Test for Syphilis

 Syphilis is a sexually transmitted infection that can cause severe, chronic disease in adults.
-In addition, it is readily passed from infected mothers to their newborns during pregnancy and childbirth, often resulting in stillbirth or serious long-term health problems for the infant.
-Unfortunately, syphilis can also be difficult to diagnose in expectant mothers, because it is often asymptomatic, especially in women.
+In addition, it is readily passed from infected people to their newborns during pregnancy and childbirth, often resulting in stillbirth or serious long-term health problems for the infant.
+Unfortunately, syphilis can also be difficult to diagnose in people, because it is often asymptomatic, especially in females.
 In addition, the causative agent, the bacterium Treponema pallidum, is both difficult to grow on conventional lab media and too small to see using routine microcopy.
 For these reasons, presumptive diagnoses of syphilis are generally confirmed indirectly in the laboratory using tests that detect antibodies to treponemal antigens.

 In 1906, German scientist August von Wassermann (1866–1925) introduced the first test for syphilis that relied on detecting anti-treponemal antibodies in the patient’s blood.
 The antibodies detected in the Wassermann test were antiphospholipid antibodies that are nonspecific to T. pallidum.
 Their presence can assist in the diagnosis of syphilis, but because they are nonspecific, they can also lead to false-positive results in patients with other diseases and autoimmune conditions.
 The original Wasserman test has been modified over the years to minimize false-positives and is now known as the Venereal Disease Research Lab test, better known by its acronym, the VDRL test.